barankcay/JosStam-Fluid-Solver/01_solvers/00_readMe.md

-This is md file describes details about referred files.
+This is an md file describes the details about referred files.

 **animationTool.py** <br />
 It is a Python tool used for visualizing code executions.
 It was developed to create an animation in the Spyder environment by reading data from Excel files generated after running the "**(version name)_animation.cpp**" codes.